The Tender Trap (Fargo): Plot

 At the Tender Trap bar, banker Vivian Dugger (Andrew Wheeler) is leaving with two friends when he is approached by Roy (Jon Hamm).
 Roy intimidates the friends into leaving and strips Dugger of his shirt and coat.
 He threatens him to not sell the bank to Lorraine (Jennifer Jason Leigh); Dugger reluctantly accepts.

 As Indira (Richa Moorjani) prepares to leave for work, she gets into an argument with Lars (Lukas Gage).
 Roy slaps Karen (Rebecca Liddiard) for accidentally nicking his ear while cutting his hair.
 He then leaves with Gator (Joe Keery) to meet with Jordan Seymore (Steven McCarthy), the man who Dot (Juno Temple) had tricked Gator and his men into abducting in Wayne's place.
 Seymore has been tortured in a shed, and he has only yelled insults at Roy's crew.
 Roy kills Seymore, telling Gator that they got the wrong man, having just watched a commercial for Wayne's car dealership.
 Wayne (David Rysdahl) meets with FBI agents Meyer (Jessica Pohly) and Joaquin (Nick Gomez), who reveal that Dot is actually named Nadine Bump, but he is unable to give anything vital to the investigation.

 Roy meets with Munch (Sam Spruell), paying his debt and contracting him in locating Dot.
 Munch prophesizes that both men have little time left to live, and drives off with a tracking device Gator has planted on his car.
 Indira meets with Meyer and Joaquin, who disclose that Roy is being investigated for spending taxpayer money on weapons sold to a right-wing militia led by his father-in-law.
 They want Indira's help in using Dot to uncover Roy's illegal activities.
 She agrees on the condition that they view Dot as a victim.
 Indira returns home, finding that Lars has left Scotty (Sienna King) home alone.

 Indira takes Scotty to Lorraine, with Scotty reuniting with Wayne.
-After Indira questions and chastises Lorraine, she offers Indira a job in her security team and offers her money to pay off her debt.
+After Indira questions and chastises Lorraine, she offers Indira a job in her security team and offers her support to pay off her debt.
 When Dugger doesn't respond to her calls, Lorraine sends Danish (Dave Foley) to track him to the Tender Trap.
 Danish meets with Dugger and connects him with Lorraine on the phone.
 Lorraine informs him that she's withdrawn her offer and has reported Dugger's mismanagement of the bank's funds to the SEC, prompting them to freeze his accounts; this has also resulted in his son's expulsion from Notre Dame.
 After hanging up, Lorraine reads a dossier on Dot that Indira had left with her, which depicts the abuse that Roy inflicted upon her.